 How Much Did the Boston Subway Construction Cost?

-The initial Boston Subway construction cost taxpayers a total of $5 million dollars.
-To be specific, according to Crocker in his testimony to Parliament, the first tunnels cost a little over four million dollars, the East Tunnel cost three million dollars and altering the subway to adapt and connect to the elevated railways, which were completed in 1901, cost $250,000.
+The initial Boston Subway construction cost taxpayers a total of five million dollars.
+To be specific, according to Crocker in his testimony to Parliament, the first tunnels cost a little over four million dollars, altering the subway to adapt and connect to the elevated railways, which were completed in 1901, later cost $250,000 and the East Tunnel later cost three million dollars.